 File and Archive Electronically

 Take a look at your paperwork and see what could be archived electronically.
-Since most of our correspondence are via email these days, you could do without the extra, physical files.
+Since most of our correspondence is via email these days, you could do without the extra, physical files.

 Trash Can and Recycling Bin